curityio/kafka-zero-trust/README.md

 The Invoices API then receives the following JWT access token payload.\
 The audience of `jobs.example.com` and the `trigger_invoicing` are only accepted at messaging endpoints.\
-The access token is bound to a precise event message and a precise order transaction.
+The access token is bound to a precise event message and transaction to reduce token privileges.

 ```json
 {